Find French War Memorials and Cemeteries

 We care for memorial sites and war graves in France in 2,945 locations across the country.

-Located in the heart of the battlefields of the First World War, The CWGC Experience in Beaurains, near Arras, France is an easy drive away from some of the most recognisable locations on the Western Front.
+Located in the heart of the battlefields of the First World War, The CWGC Visitor Centre in Beaurains, near Arras, France is an easy drive away from some of the most recognisable locations on the Western Front.

 How many war memorials does France have?